State Vocational Rehabilitation Agencies

 Statewide VR services are delivered with oversight of the State VR Director through Regional Administrators, VR Managers, and VR Counselors who are located in District Offices throughout the state.
 Most of the ongoing cooperative projects, and the delivery of state VR services to eligible tribal members, are with the local VR District Office staff.
 Tribal members with disabilities may be served through shared or “joint” cases between State VR and AIVRS.
 As residents of the state, all tribal members may apply for services from State VR, whether or not they apply or receive services from AIVRS.
 To identify the closest VR District Office to the AIVRS project, contact the State VR Director, try social media, or search for map or listing of local VR offices on the State VR website.

-Many AIVRS Projects enjoy cooperative relationships with State VR, which are mutually beneficial to AIVRS project staff and consumers, as well as the State VR staff.
+Many AIVRS Projects enjoy cooperative relationships with their State VR, which are mutually beneficial to AIVRS project staff and consumers, as well as the State VR staff.
 Additionally, eligible Tribal Members may receive VR services simultaneously from both State VR and AIVRS projects.
 The collaboration between the AIVRS Counselor and the State VR Counselor in the provision of services to consumers utilizing a shared Individualized Plan for Employment (IPE), or dividing services through separate IPEs so each agency can provide a more extensive service base for consumers.

 State VR District Managers and VR Counselors are often members of AIVRS Advisory Committees and many times AIVRS Directors and VR Counselors are invited to serve on State VR Task Forces or special committees.
-Another important relationship with the AIVRS Director and the State VR Director is when they both serve on the State Rehabilitation Council (SRC), which is further described in the SRC section of the Toolkit.
+Another important relationship with the AIVRS Director and the State VR Director is when they both serve on the State Rehabilitation Council (SRC), which is further described in the SRC section below.

 State VR and AIVRS Memorandum of Understanding

 A formalized partnership between State VR and the AIVRS project occurs when they mutually create a Memorandum of Understanding (MOU) as required by 34 CFR 371.21(g).
 One component of the AIVRS Grant Application requests that the applicant tribe describe their relationship with State VR.
-Additionally, the Annual Performance Report requires the AIVRS Project Director to answer “yes” or “no” to whether they have an MOU in place with State VR, and then to rate this relationship, and to provide a narrative description of their interaction with State VR during that fiscal year.
+Additionally, the Annual Performance Report requires the AIVRS Project Director to answer “yes” or “no” to whether they have an MOU in place with State VR, and then rate this relationship, and to provide a narrative description of their interaction with State VR during that fiscal year.

 Components of the MOU generally outline specific activities, such as sharing of policies and cooperative professional learning opportunities.
 For example, State VR may invite AIVRS staff to participate in training opportunities such as: “The VR Process and IPE Development” or “Motivational Interviewing”.
-The AIVRS project may encourage State VR to participate in Native American cultural activities, such as Talking Circles or a Sweat Lodge, or a professional learning opportunity such as “The Impact of Historical Trauma” and “Generational Poverty”.
+The AIVRS project may encourage State VR to participate in Native American cultural activities, such as Talking Circles, a Sweat Lodge, or a professional learning opportunity such as “The Impact of Historical Trauma” and “Generational Poverty”.

 A critical component in the MOU is that tribes with AIVRS projects and the State VR agree to and include in the MOUs, a succession plan to ensure seamless continuation of VR services for AIVRS consumers with IPEs, in the event an AVIRS project were to lose grant funding.
 Due to the funding of AIVRS projects through a 5-year discretionary grant process, the possibility exists that an AIVRS project may not be funded by RSA during a future grant competition.
 Indeed, not having an existing AIVRS project’s grant application approved for funding in a grant competition has been the experience of a few tribes in the last several years.
-In these instances, tribes and their state’s VR agency have worked out cooperative arrangements for continuation of VR services, until the AIVRS project could reapply for funding in the next year’s grant competition.
-It is highly recommended that all AIVRS – State VR MOUs include a provision that in the event that the AIVRS is not funded, State VR will provide a continuation of services to AIVRS consumers to support their IPEs.
+In many of these instances, tribes and their state’s VR agency have worked out cooperative arrangements for continuation of VR services, until the AIVRS project could reapply for funding in the next year’s grant competition.
+It is recommended that all AIVRS – State VR MOUs include a provision that in the event that the AIVRS is not funded, State VR will provide a continuation of services to AIVRS consumers to support their IPEs.

 The defined geographic service area for some AIVRS projects covers tribal members across two or more states.
 In these instances the AIVRS Project Director must establish a separate MOU with each state.
 In other instances, there are two or more AVIRS projects in one state.
 When multiple AIVRS projects exist in one state, those project directors have often worked together and established one common MOU with their State VR agency.
-The tribal AIVRS project and the State VR agency mutually decide their best MOU option.

-The AIVRS Project Director, needs to learn whether there is an existing MOU between their project and their State VR, and the current status of this agreement.
+A new AIVRS Project Director, needs to learn whether there is an existing MOU between their project and their State VR, and the current status of this agreement.
 If the MOU is current and relevant there is no need to redo the MOU, until the year of its expiration.
 If there is no existing MOU, or if the existing MOU is outdated, the AIVRS Project Director needs to contact the State VR Director, or Directors for states with a separate General and Blind VR agency, and make an appointment meet and discuss a new MOU.